Loncar China BioPharma Index Conducts Semi-Annual Rebalance

 Three New Biotechnology Companies Added to the Index

-The following companies no longer meet the index's liquidity threshold and have been subtracted: Essex Bio-technology (HK: 1061) and Lee's Pharmaceutical Holdings (HK: 950).
+The following companies no longer meet the index's liquidity threshold and have been subtracted: Austar Lifesciences (HK: 6118), Ascletic Pharma (HK: 1672), and China Grand Pharmaceutical and Healthcare (HK: 512).
 Essex and Lee's Essex and Lee’s will be eligible for re-inclusion during future semi-annual meetings.

 Index provider: Loncar Investments, LLC is committed to making the biotechnology space more approachable to a wider range of investors.
 It incorporates extensive research into biotech companies and technologies to develop stock market indexes that are focused on precise investment opportunities.
 Its first two indexes are the Loncar Cancer Immunotherapy Sector Index (LCINDX) and the Loncar China BioPharma Industry Index (LCHINA).
 The company is principally owned by biotech investor and analyst Brad Loncar.

 Opinions expressed are subject to change, not guaranteed, and should not be considered investment advice.
 One may not directly invest in an index.